fnichol/chef-fanfare/README.md

 ## <a name="description"></a> Description

-Data bag driven application deployment.
+Data bag driven application hosting.

 ## <a name="usage"></a> Usage